 BELIEFS & TEACHINGS

 My journey has taken me through various parts of the Body of Christ and for that I am grateful.
 If you want to nail down my beliefs, you can look at various church creeds and Martin Luther’s 95 Thesis.
-If you want to see how that applies to our everyday lives you can find the various promises in the Bible relating to family, health, finances, work, and good deeds.
+My theological foundations are found in Jonathan Edwards, Charles Spurgeon, and the holiness teachings of John Wesley.

 I like to study and teach from a Hebrew perspective and glean from certain church leaders of old.
 I am a proud theology nerd but at the end of the day we have to apply all that theology practically with Jesus at the very center of our lives.

 Every time we read a Scripture we have an opportunity to see something new.
 The Bible is alive and Jewish wisdom says there are seventy views to each verse in the Bible.
-No matter if you’re new to the Christian life or if you’ve been walking with Jesus for fifty years, we can always see something new as we live by faith, walk in love, share the gospel and believe for the impossible.
+No matter if you’re new to the Christian life or if you’ve been walking with Jesus for fifty years, we can always see something new as we live by faith, walk in love and share the gospel.

 Ezra 7:10 NASB “For Ezra had set his heart to study the law of the LORD and to practice it, and to teach His statutes and ordinances in Israel.”